 You’re likely to start hearing this question more often.
-As the UK wakes up to the fact that umbilical cord blood and tissue contain billions of life-giving stem cells, expectant parents have yet another decision to make, and this one might be the most important of them all – what do I do with the afterbirth?
+As the UK wakes up to the fact that umbilical cord blood and tissue contain billions of life-giving stem cells, expectant parents have yet another decision to make.
+This one might be the most important of them all – what do I do with the afterbirth?

 What is afterbirth?

-Afterbirth consists of the placenta, including the umbilical cord, and the amniotic sack which are discharged from the uterus after giving birth.
-Sometimes referred to as placental expulsion, afterbirth is part of the third stage of labour, occurs just moments after the baby is born.
+Afterbirth consists of the placenta, umbilical cord and the amniotic sack.
+These are discharged from the uterus after giving birth.
+Sometimes referred to as placental expulsion, afterbirth is part of the third stage of labour.
+This occurs just moments after the baby is born.

-What can you doe with the placenta and umbilical cord after birth?
+What can you do with the placenta and umbilical cord after birth?

 After giving birth, there are a few options for what parents can do with the placenta, umbilical cord and fetal tissues.
 In this blog we will explore how you can: